 No matter what dosage a person is withdrawing from, however, fentanyl withdrawal is generally arduous, dangerous, and requires medical supervision.

-How Long Does Fentanyl Stay in Your System and Show Up on a Drug Test?
+How Long Does a Fentanyl Stay in Your System?

 Most drug tests are designed to detect opioids in the body.
 A fentanyl test kit or fentanyl urine test can measure fentanyl specifically.
 People take drug tests for a number of reasons.
 Some are regularly required by their employers to take drug tests.